iluvpomeranians/Acoustic_Imager/README.md

 ## 📖 Overview
 This repository contains all source code, documentation, and simulation tools for our **acoustic imaging system** — a student capstone project.
-The goal is to build a **microphone-array imager** that localizes sound sources and generates visual heatmaps in real time.
+The goal is to build a **microphone-array imager** that localizes sound sources and generates visual heatmaps in real time

 We combine:
 - **Custom array geometry** (Fermat spiral, 16 MEMS microphones).